 Reason: To comply with legislative requirements.

-Extraction Area Boundary
+Extraction Area and Stage 1 Rehabilitation Area Boundaries

-The quarry extraction area/pit as shown on the approved Site Layout Plan under Condition 2, is to be defined on the ground by the establishment of permanent survey markers placed by a registered surveyor.
+The quarry extraction area/pit and the Stage 1 Rehabilitation Area as shown on the approved Site Layout Plan atCondition 1, are to be defined on the ground by the establishment of permanent survey markers placed by a registered surveyor.
 The survey markers will remain in place for the life of the quarry.
 All quarry management, staff and contractors are to be made aware of the boundary markers and the limits of the quarry operational area.

-A metal chain link fence, suitable to restrict unauthorised entry, with a minimum 1.8m height is to be erected along the entire northern and eastern outermost approved boundary of the extraction area as identified by the survey markers at Condition 11(a).
+A metal chain link fence, suitable to restrict unauthorised entry, with a minimum 1.8m height is to be erected along the entire northern and eastern outermost approved boundary of the extraction area as identified by the survey markers at Condition 9(a).
 The fence is to be located so that it will be set back one metre from the edge of the quarry pit once extraction has occurred to the approved limits of the extraction area.
 The fence is not to contain any openings or gates.